-The Trustees and staff of Memorial Hall Library want children to feel welcome and safe when visiting the library.
-The Library offers many programs and services to encourage a love of books, reading and learning.
-Because this is a large, busy, public building, staff cannot monitor the behavior, safety or whereabouts of people using it.
-The safety and supervision of children is the responsibility of parents, guardians or caregivers, not library staff.
+The Trustees and staff of Memorial Hall Library encourage frequent visits by children and their families to the library and are dedicated to providing a welcoming and safe environment.
+The Library offers an array of programs and services to encourage a love of books, reading and learning.
+However, library staff cannot provide childcare or assume responsibility for children’s safety.
+The safety and supervision of children is the responsibility of parents, guardians, or caregivers.